Lee Child: Philanthropy

 In January 2012, Grant donated £10,000 for a new vehicle for the Brecon Mountain Rescue Team in Wales.

 Grant is an annual sponsor and original member of ThrillerFest.

 Personal life

 Grant married his wife Jane in 1975.
 They have a daughter.
-They moved to New York state in 1998 at the beginning of his writing career.
+They moved to New York State in 1998 at the beginning of his writing career.
+In 2025, he moved back to the UK with his family.

 Grant is a fan of Aston Villa Football Club; his books sometimes include the names of Aston Villa players.
+In his 1997 first Jack Reacher novel Killing Floor, the name of mayor of Margrave, Grover Teale, is an oblique reference to Villa player Shaun Teale.

-In 2013, Grant rejected claims that he wrote while under the influence of marijuana that were initially reported in the Daily Mail.
+In 2013, Grant rejected claims initially reported in the Daily Mail that he wrote while under the influence of cannabis.